af/djangbone/README.rst

 Djangbone is a small django app that makes it easy to work with `Backbone.js
 <http://backbonejs.org/>`_ frontends.
 More specifically, it allows you to
-quickly build a backend that works with the default Backbone.sync implementation.
+quickly build a web API that works with the default Backbone.sync implementation.

-Djangbone provides one abstract class-based view (BackboneAPIView), which gives you hooks to customize it easily.
+Djangbone provides one abstract class-based view (BackboneAPIView), which has a bunch of hooks for customization.

 Example Usage